Dandelion Root Cut - 100g

 - DIY projects using cooled, strained decoctions for rinse-off routines

-- Those who want a quick infusion with no simmering or steep time
+- Quick infusions where no simmering or steep time is wanted

-- People looking for dandelion leaf and stem rather than root
+- Preparations that specifically call for dandelion leaf or herb rather than root

-- As a Decoction: Add 1-2 tsp to 500ml water, bring to the boil, remove from heat and steep 15-20 minutes, then strain and enjoy warm or cooled.
+- As a Decoction: Add 1 to 2 tsp to 500 ml water, bring to the boil, remove from heat, cover, and steep for 15 to 20 minutes, then strain and enjoy warm or cooled.

 - As a Skin Wash: Prepare a decoction as above, cool fully, strain very well, apply briefly to intact skin, then rinse.